|OWRI Online Reporting Tool|

-The OWRI Online Reporting Tool (OWRIO) was released to the public on March 25, 2011 and replaced other methods (paper forms or Adobe submission form) of submitting data.
-Benefits to using the tool include:
+The OWRI Online Reporting Tool (OWRIO), publicly released on March 15, 2011, replaced other methods* of submitting data.

 - Save time, paper, and postage